IrisLaanearu/RT2_assignments/README.md

 $ roslaunch assignment_2_2023 assignment1.launch
 ```
 5. Now compile and run the notebook with widgets to set goals, cancel goals, get the robot position and all the set and cancelled targets in the robot environment.

+## Assignment 3: Statistical Analysis on the Research Track 1 First Assignment
+The report for the statistical analysis of the assignment is named _RT2_Assignment3.pdf_.
+The report is composed of hypothesis made, description of the experimental setup, results, statistical analysis and conclusion.